You’re building your email list, right?

 Factor #1 – Relevance

-If we’re reading a post about social media marketing and someone offers us a lead magnet on yoga poses, we’re probably not going to be interested in it.
+If we’re reading a post about social media marketing and you offer a yoga poses e-book, we’ll pass.

-This is called a post-specific lead magnet, which is also called a content upgrade.
+This is a post-specific lead magnet—a content upgrade.

 Factor #2 – Value

-If you follow the first five steps in this post, your lead magnet will be highly valuable to your reader.
+Follow the first five steps above and your lead magnet will be tightly relevant and high-value.

 Conclusion

-Lead magnets are a very powerful tool to collect information about your readers.
+Lead magnets are a powerful way to learn about—and serve—your readers.

-If your blog gets 10,000 visitors a month, even a modest 2% increase in your email opt-in rate would be an extra 200 subscribers a month, or 2,400 a year.
+If your blog gets 10,000 visitors a month, a modest two-point lift in your opt-in rate means ~200 extra subscribers per month, or ~2,400 per year.

-If you treat your list right, that could easily be worth over $10,000.
+Treat your list well and that can be worth well over $10,000.

-That should really be the only incentive you need to spend a few hours evaluating your current set up and improving it.
+That should be all the incentive you need to spend a few hours evaluating your setup and improving it.

-Always consider how your audience might react to any specific tactic you implement, and test!
+Always consider how your audience will react to any tactic—and test!

-Find what works on your site using the guidelines we’ve given you in this post.
+Find what works on your site using the guidelines in this post.